takuti/takuti.me/_content/en/note/data-and-information.md

 Yes, there are a lot more things that happen in the kitchen, such as version control, hosting, networking, research, optimization, personalization, and interface design.
 But the **tools, methods, and processes are to be chosen in a way that makes sense to the given data and purpose**.
 (If you disagree with this point, you may want to examine the idea of [ethical product development](/note/ethical-product-developer/).)

-So, anything digital is essentially fuelled by data, *input,* and produces information, *output,* hoping to bring desired outcomes down the line.
-This is the foundational understanding for ethical technology development, particularly in the era of AI.
+So, anything digital is essentially fueled by data, *input,* and produces information, *output,* to achieve desired outcomes down the line.
+This is the foundational understanding for sustainable technology development, particularly in the era of AI.
 Notice that AI is a kind of tool built on top of data that generates information to its consumers, and its [skewed usage in wealthy nations](https://blogs.worldbank.org/en/investinpeople/from-predictions-to-practice--what-ai-usage-data-reveals-about-t) suggests varying needs for the inputs and outputs.

 Here, the ultimate question is: *Given data, how can we maximize the certainty of achieving desired outcomes in an uncertain environment?* The following basic practices have been proposed at the data and information layers.

 ### Data: Document its WHY, WHERE, WHEN, WHO, WHAT, and HOW

 First of all, **creators and consumers need to share an accurate understanding of data**.
-For this purpose, *[Datasheets for Datasets](https://arxiv.org/abs/1803.09010)* recommends documentation of a dataset, which can look like a spec document or user guide of data.
+For this purpose, *[Datasheets for Datasets](https://arxiv.org/abs/1803.09010)* recommends documentation of a dataset, which can look like a spec document or a user guide of data.

-Based on the authors' field experience and external feedback, the study proposes a series of template questions that help stakeholders work on data more mindfully.
+Based on the authors' field experience and external feedback, the study proposed a series of template questions that help stakeholders work on data more mindfully.

 There are seven categories of questions, with samples below (I changed some wording for clarity):